OneDragon-Anything/ZenlessZoneZero-OneDragon/.github/PRIVACY.md

 To ensure the proper functioning and continuous optimization of the Software, we will only collect and use your necessary information for the following purposes:

 * **Running Configuration Information**:
-  * **Information Content**: Game account, password, and related operational parameter configurations you provide to use the automation features.
+  * **Information Content**: Operational parameter configurations you set to use automation features.
-  * **Purpose of Use**: To enable core functions such as automatic game login and execution of automated tasks.
-This information is typically stored only on your local device.
+  * **Purpose of Use**: To implement core functions such as automatic game login and execution of automated tasks.
-We might:
+  * **Storage Location**: Stored only on your local device.
-* **Diagnostics and Analytics Data**:
+* **Runtime Record Data**:
-  * **Information Content**: Anonymous runtime error logs, performance metrics, and basic user interaction records.
+  * **Information Content**: Anonymous runtime error logs, performance metrics, and basic user operation records.
-  * **Purpose of Use**: To debug program errors, optimize software performance, and improve user experience.
-We promise that this data will be anonymized, will not be used to identify you personally, and you may opt-out of this collection.
+  * **Purpose of Use**: Used for debugging program errors, optimizing software performance, and improving user experience.
-We keep the right to:
-* **Security and Anti-Cheating**:
-  * **Information Content**: To ensure the secure operation of the software, we may collect anonymous device information, network environment data, and software runtime status data.
-  * **Purpose of Use**: To analyze and identify suspected use of cheats, account boosting, or other prohibited activities to maintain the fairness, integrity, and security of the service.
+  * **Storage Location**: Alibaba Cloud Log Service.
+Retained for up to 14 days.

 ### **II.
 Sharing, Transfer, and Public Disclosure of Information**